averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

 RedisBloomFactory, `RedisBloomFactory(array $config)`, and all clients and BloomFilter object created by the factory will be using that configuration.
 Please take a look at `examples/factory.php` to know how to provide configuration options.

-**Why having a RedisBloomClient and a BloomFilter class?**

-- RedisBloomClient allows you execute whatever RedisBloom command (Bloom Filter, Cuckoo Filter, Mins-Sketch and Top-K commands) over different filters and also to execute Redis commands and raw Redis commands
-- BloomFilter class just execute commands over one Bloom Filter commands and over just one filter

 ## Commands
 You can find a detailed description of each command in [RedisBloom - Bloom Filter Command Documentation](https://oss.redislabs.com/redisbloom/Bloom_Commands/).